 Do all doctors have the same priorities?
 What would you rather do?

-*See 3 patients in the office or give a talk to your professional peers about health care quality metrics?
+*See 3 patients in the office or give a talk to your professional peers about electronic medical records?

-*See inpatient consults all day or research health care investment opportunities?
+*See inpatient consults or research health care investment opportunities?

 *Design a surgical simulation educational program or perform surgery on a trauma patient?